Santiam Christian rolls past Clatskanie

 COOS BAY — When a good team gets rolling, not much can stop it.
 When a good team is on a mission, it gets even harder.

-After No. 2 Santiam Christian got upset Thursday night in the first round of the OnPoint Community Credit Union Boys State Championships by Amity after a frustrating first half, the Eagles set out to right the ship and did so, racing to a 66-37 win over No. 6 Clatskanie on Friday morning to secure a spot in the fourth-place game.
+After No. 2 Santiam Christian got upset Thursday night in the quarterfinals of the OSAA/OnPoint Community Credit Union Boys State Championships by Amity after a frustrating first half, the Eagles set out to right the ship and did so, racing to a 66-37 win over No. 6 Clatskanie on Friday morning to secure a spot in the fourth-place game.
 Josh Baugher led an Eagles contingent of double-figure scorers with 17 and Dawson Evenson had 11 to lead the Tigers.

 Eagles coach Dennis McClain was hesitant after the game to say Santiam Christian was out to prove a point, but he did say they were upset about the first half turned in the previous night.